 Medical Terminology is an introductory course intended to familiarize students with everyday medical terminology used by healthcare and medical professionals.
-It is structured to provide students with the entry level knowledge needed to advance into various careers in the medical field.
+It is structured to provide students with the entry-level knowledge needed to advance into various careers in the medical field.
 The course emphasizes word parts, word structure, word analysis, and pronunciation of terms.
 Terms relating to diseases, disorders, diagnostic, and surgical procedures of the organ systems of the body are covered.
-Specific medical words and word parts will be reviewed as they pertain to the musculoskeletal, lymphatic/immune, cardiovascular, respiratory, digestive, urinary, nervous, integumentary, endocrine, vision, and hearing and reproductive systems.
+Specific medical words and word parts will be reviewed as they pertain to the musculoskeletal, lymphatic/immune, cardiovascular, respiratory, digestive, urinary, nervous, integumentary, endocrine, vision, hearing, and reproductive systems.
 Students do not require a medical background prior to enrolling.

 The course covers the following topics:

 After completing this course, you should be able to:

 CO1 Utilize the four types of word parts to form and interpret medical terms.